DSRajesh/research/README.md

 6. Display this final captcha image

 Once the user enters the captcha characters it can be checked.
 If the user asks for an alternate captcha or for a new user similar randomly generated captchas can be generated like this

+Note*     This line   rng = np.random.RandomState(40)   in the beginning of the program must be executed only one time i.e when the first captcha is generated.
+And during the later runs its execution must be disabled